-E. coli lawyer Fred Pritzker and his team have successfully represented children and adults who developed hemolytic uremic syndrome, a renal disease that creates small blood clots in the kidneys which shred red blood cells.
+Our team of E. coli attorneys have successfully represented children and adults who developed hemolytic uremic syndrome, a renal disease that creates small blood clots in the kidneys which shreds red blood cells.
 This lowers the red blood cell count to dangerous levels (anemia).
 The kidneys stop working, which then causes other organs, including the brain and other parts of the central nervous system, to have problems.
-In severe cases, a patient, child or adult, can:
+In severe cases, a patient, child, or adult, can:

 All of these complications are potentially fatal.